notuntoward/ref/obsidian/Obsidian Share Vault/Work/Between Jobs/Interview Projects/Habitat Energy 2025/My Notes - Habitat 2025.md

 	- normally, might make sense b/c hard to get timing right of huge price spices, but this would give general awareness to all hours that one might be coming.
 	- a little pointless in this case b/c no actual prices, etc. to see if it works.
 	- [ ] ? adds yet another tunable param, b/c I gave it a multiplier.
 Does that make sense, though?
 If price forecasts are right?
+	- [ ] Mention that scenarios can be used inside the optimization because they're small because there's no storage and they should be used because they're correlated according to the problem statement and therefore quantiles by themselves aren't adequate.
+	- [ ]
 ## Weakesses
 - [[Limitations IPopt with Pyomo]]
 	- limitations are really with IPOPT solver